Each Section meets one afternoon or evening per week during Queensland State School terms. The Sections do not meet during school holidays.

 Tamborine Mountain Scout Group respects that some parents and/or guardians may not provide authorisation for their youth member's image to be used.

-Any concerns in this regard are to be raised with our Group Leader, with all correspondence being treated in the strictest of confidence.
+Any concerns in this regard are to be raised with our Leader in Charge, with all correspondence being treated in the strictest of confidence.

 Queensland Branch Scouting Instructions (QBSI) places clear expectations on all members in respect of our social media presence.